skip to main content

 Chronic Infections

 Chronic human infections cause major harm, including destroying the lungs of individuals living with cystic fibrosis and resulting in limb amputations due to wound healing failure in diabetics.
 Because the opportunistic pathogens causing these infections are growing slowly in hypoxic/anoxic environments, they are often physiologically tolerant to conventional antibiotics.
-We iterate between developing means to characterize the microenvironments in which these pathogens thrive in situ, and using reductionist in vitro approaches to understand how they do so to develop novel therapeutic approaches.
+We iterate between developing means to characterize the microenvironments in which these pathogens thrive in situ, and using reductionist in vitro approaches to understand how they do so (see section on RAM Physiology) to develop novel therapeutic approaches.

 Related Recent Publications:

-Wilbert, Steven A. and Newman, Dianne K. (2022) The contrasting roles of nitric oxide drive microbial community organization as a function of oxygen presence, Current Biology, 32 (24) pp. 5221-5234.
+Wilbert, Steven A. and Newman, Dianne K. (2022) The contrasting roles of nitric oxide drive microbial community organization as a function of oxygen presence, Current Biology, 32(24): 5221-5234.
 See commentary here

-Dar, Daniel;Dar, Nina et al. (2021) Spatial transcriptomics of planktonic and sessile bacterial populations at single-cell resolution, Science; Vol. 373; Issue 6556, eabi4882.
+Dar, Daniel; Dar, Nina et al. (2021) Spatial transcriptomics of planktonic and sessile bacterial populations at single-cell resolution, Science; 373(6556): eabi4882.
 See commentary here

 Rhizosphere Studies